Report a bug

-Improve this page Quickly fork, edit online, and submit a pull request for this page.
+Quickly fork, edit online, and submit a pull request for this page.
 Requires a signed-in GitHub account.
 This works well for small changes.
-If you'd like to make larger changes you may want to consider using local clone.
-Page wiki View or edit the community-maintained wiki page associated with this page.
+If you'd like to make larger changes you may want to consider using a local clone.

 Read and write memory mapped files.